cloudforet-io/api-doc/content/en/secret/v1/Secret.md

 bookFlatSection: true
 ---
 # [Secret](#Secret)
-desc: A Secret is an external data, encrypted by CloudForet.
+A Secret is an external data, encrypted by CloudForet.

 >  **Package : spaceone.api.secret.v1**